 What is hospice?

 Hospice is a compassionate approach to end-of-life care.
 The goal of hospice is to help people with serious illness live life fully, maintain their dignity and keep personal control over their lives.
-Hospice provides palliative care management, which includes: emotional and spiritual support to patients and their families who are facing life-limiting illness in homes, hospitals and nursing homes.
+Hospice provides end of life care, which includes: emotional and spiritual support to patients and their families who are facing life-limiting illness in homes, hospitals and nursing homes.
 Hospice is available to anyone with an illness whose life expectancy is measured in months, rather than years.

 Unique physical, emotional, spiritual, social and financial needs occur during each phase of a terminal illness.
 Hospice provides experienced and skilled specialists who understand the help and support that is needed during this difficult time.
 The hospice team works with the attending physician and family to develop the plan of care, which meets the patient and family needs and wishes.